DreamOfTheRedChamber/payroll-case-study/README.md

 # Payroll Case Study
 ==================

-This is my learning journey of the Payroll Case Study from the book <<Agile Software Development>> by Robert C. Martin (a.k.a.
+This is my learning journey of the Payroll Case Study from the book "Agile Software Development principles patterns and practices" by Robert C. Martin (a.k.a.
 Uncle Bob).

 # Overview
   * [Use Cases](#use-case)